sheypoor/frontend-challenge/README.md

 The `"dependencies"` section of the `package.json` contains `sdk` and `parcel-bundler`.
 The `sdk` dependency is a local package responsible for providing the necessary functions to interact with the server, while `parcel-bundler` allows us to bundle our TypeScript and other resources in a seamless manner.

-The `"devDependencies"` section contains `@babel/core` and `typescript`. `@babel/core` is used by Parcel under the hood for JavaScript transformations, while `typescript` is used to enable TypeScript features in the project.
+The `"devDependencies"` section contains `@babel/core`, `typescript`, `jest` and `ts-jest`. `@babel/core` is used by Parcel under the hood for JavaScript transformations, while `typescript` is used to enable TypeScript features in the project. `jest` is a delightful JavaScript Testing Framework with a focus on simplicity and `ts-jest` is a TypeScript preprocessor with source map support for Jest that lets you use Jest to test projects written in TypeScript.

 ## Project Structure and Code Explanation